Children love to play with puppets and there are many educational reasons to play with them.

 - simple string puppets

-The beauty of these different types of puppets is that the resources you need are right there in your home.
+The beauty of these different types of puppets is that the resources you need are right there in your home or classroom.
 Start with the easiest – the humble sock puppet – and move on down the line of DIY puppet creations.

 1. Sock Puppets

-Sock puppets are such fun to make because they are quick and easy.
+Sock puppets are fun to make because they are quick and easy.

 Choose a long stocking type of sock so the puppet will cover your arm and look more authentic.

-Sock puppets are ideal for the peek-a-boo villain.
+Sock puppets are ideal for playing peek-a-boo.
 Peek-a-boo puppets can pop up all over the place for a tickle and the surprise element of the game.

 What you will need: